Rare Disease Nurse Network

-Since 2016, Cambridge Consulting Network, a body of University of Cambridge students, have been helping us gather information and evidence to assess the need, viability and cost/ time-saving implications of a Rare Disease home nursing service.
+Since 2016, Cambridge Consulting Network, a body of University of Cambridge students, have been helping us gather information and evidence to assess the need, viability and cost / time-saving implications of a Rare Disease specialist nurse network.

 By and large, we have seen that caring for patients with rare diseases is a great concern for their caregivers and loved ones.
 Not only is there a dire need for a rare disease nursing service, there is also strong evidence for a telemedicine pilot programme to help ease the burden of care.
 Many patients travel long distances to reach a care which often takes lots of time and money.
 A project of this nature will not only bring about millions of pounds in cost savings but will, most importantly, empower patients to take control of remotely managing their conditions and decrease the number of annual hospital visits.
 The recurring theme is that patients need a remote network of specialists who can assist them through the use of a telemedicine platform.

 Thus far, the survey revealed that the majority of patients are receptive to a telemedicine pilot and over 90% of patients are willing to learn how to use video call applications.
 Over 50% of respondents believe that telemedicine will help save them time and money.

 In 2018, following CRDN’s incubation period, the Rare Disease Nurse Network (RDNN) spread its wings and established independence from CRDN with its own board or experts and advocates with the skills to further its development.